tuwilof/fitting/README.md

 ### prefix

 Prefix of API requests.
 Example: `'/api'`.
+Validation will not be performed if the request path does not start with a prefix.

 ### white_list